Configuration

 end

-In this case the both of Parallels Tools status check and an automatic update procedure will be skipped as well.
+In this case both of Parallels Tools status check and an automatic update procedure will be skipped as well.

 Customization with prlctl